mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/README.md

 ## Localizations

-A Localization is a labeled and localized rectangular region at a given moment in the video.
+A [Localization](UDP_Remote_Protocol.md#localizations) is a labeled and localized rectangular region at a given moment in the video.
 It is also called an `Annotation` and has the following properties:

 - `uuid` - The unique identifier for an annotation.
 UUID v4 (random) is recommended.
 - `concept` - The label associated with a localization that identifies the object in the region of interest.
 In theory, the concept can be up to 256 characters long, but in practice it is much shorter.
 - `elapsedTimeMillis` - The elapsed time from the start of the video that the localization is to be displayed.
-- `durationMillis` - This field may be present but can be ignored for now.
+- `durationMillis` - This field is optional.
 It represents how long the localization is valid.
 It will span from `elapsedTimeMillis` to `elapsedTimeMillis` + `durationMillis`.
 The default is 0 which means the localization is valid for a single frame.
 - `x` - The x coordinate of the localization in pixels.
 - `y` - The y coordinate of the localization in pixels.
 - `width` - The width of the localization in pixels.